zucchero-sintattico/piper-kt/resources/report/docs/04-implementation.md

 ### Application Level

 In this level, we have the **Services**, which are responsible for orchestrating the business logic.
-They are the entry points for controllers and are responsible for validating input, executing domain operations, calling event posting methods, and repositories for data persistence.
+They are the entry points for controllers and are responsible for validating input, executing domain operations, calling event publisher methods, and repositories for data persistence.

 Each Service, has its own Api and works with the concept of Requests and Responses, which are simple data classes that represent the input and output of the service methods.